Kegbot/kegbot-android/README.md

 In the meantime, here are quick and dirty steps:

-- Get a copy of usb-serial-for-android: http://code.google.com/p/usb-serial-for-android/
+- Clone the kegbot-android repo and do the same steps, importing Kegtap and KegtapTest
 - Eclipse: Import -> Existing Projects into Workspace.
-- Import the projects (UsbSerialLibrary, UsbSerialExamples)
+- Import the projects (Kegtab, KegtabTest)
-- Clone the kegbot-android repo and do the same steps, importing Kegtap and KegtapTest
-- Project properties should be set correctly automatically.
-In particular:
-  UsbSerialLibrary should be marked as an Android library project (on which Kegtap depends).

 Patches Welcome!
 ----------------